Test coordinators have a lot to keep track of. We're here to help.

 - Complete all required TIDE training.

-- Contact staff members to assist with test day.
+- Recruit staff members to assist with test day.

 - Set up a TIDE account for the SSD coordinator.